SoftFever/OrcaSlicer/README.markdown

         --save <file>       Save configuration to the specified file --load <file>       Load configuration from the specified file.
 It can be used more than once to load options from multiple files.
-        -o, --output <file> File to output gcode to (by default, the file will be saved into the same directory as the input file using the --output-filename-format to generate the filename)
+        -o, --output <file> File or directory to output gcode to (by default, the file will be saved into the same directory as the input file using the --output-filename-format to generate the filename)
         -j, --threads <num> Number of threads to use (1+, default: 2)